imperial-qore/MetaNet/README.md

 # Details and motivation

 We call the NN as SecoNet (Serverless Co-Design Network).
 We call the learning process as CILP (from IJCAI paper).
+- We run co-simulated runs to generate gold (similar to A/B testing)
+- We can not run co-simulation for each action at runtime as it takes much longer than 5 seconds (typical interval duration in serverless)

 For cosim optimization parameters:
 - provisioner: tradeoff between utilization ratio and cost